 The mission of SOIL NC is to increase and strengthen small farms and local food enterprises, and to further localize the food supply of North Carolina’s regional foodshed.

 SOIL NC seeks to finance small farm and local food projects that have enough financial viability that it seems worth the risk, that have the most substantial impact for our food system, and provide capital to people who are otherwise unlikely to get a loan from anywhere else.

 How is the SOIL NC revolving loan fund funded?

-Members are asked to consider to making an annual donation to the SOIL NC fund, if at all possible, to allow for more effective planning of the fund’s lending capacity.
+Donors are asked to consider making an annual donation to the SOIL NC fund, if at all possible, to allow for more effective planning of the fund’s lending capacity.

 25% of SOIL NC funds are used by Slow Money NC to administer the SOIL NC program.
-15% of those funds are used by Abundance NC to operate as the fiscal sponsor for SOIL NC.
+15% of that 25% is used by Abundance NC to operate as the fiscal sponsor for SOIL NC.

 How are Borrowers selected?

 Twice a year a Loan Review Committee of 5-6 active members reviews all the applications to make sure they are in alignment with the SOIL NC mission.
 Those that are, are ranked and the top several projects are presented at the next SOIL NC gathering.